Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

   * Certero oData filter for returning asset details for that asset type
   * Nexthink query for returning asset details for that asset type
   * LDAP query for returning asset details for that asset type
+  * Microsoft Graph oData filter for returning asset details from Intune.
+See the [filter parameter documentation from Microsoft](https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http) for instruction of how these filters can be constructed, and the [managed device resource type documentation](https://learn.microsoft.com/en-us/graph/api/resources/intune-devices-manageddevice?view=graph-rest-1.0#properties) for a list of available properties.
 * `Filter` - Type: `object` - Used exclusively for applying filters to Workspace One queries, all are optional:
   * `User` - Type: `string` - Username the device enrolled under
   * `ModelIdentifier` - Type: `string` - Partial search by device model.
 Search by MD20 would return device with model MD200LL